 A monument that we can instantly spot as soon as we reach the vicinity of Saint-Cirq-Lapopie is its 15th-century church standing on the rocky outcrop.
 It’s an eye-catcher, a honey-colored, tall structure that goes against the verdant green surrounding landscapes.

 The church is dedicated to the youngest martyr in Christianity, Saint Cyricus, and it possesses a Languedoc-Gothic style architecture.

 The church is located in the middle section of Saint-Cirq-Lapopie village.
 It has a mini plaza in its front.
 There, we can have an overlooking view of the village southwest.

 Castle Ruins of Saint-Cirq-Lapopie

 There is another spot in the Saint-Cirq-Lapopie where we can see a much better view of the town.
-The path to the viewpoint starts on a staircase that leads to the highest point in town, where Saint-Cirq-Lapopie fortress once stood.
+It is where the Saint-Cirq-Lapopie fortress once stood.

 Yes, there was a fortress on the top of Saint-Cirq-Lapopie.
 It was built at the highest portion of the village, serving as an outlook and a defensive stronghold.

 For several battles like the conquest of Richard the Lionheart and the 100 years war, Saint-Cirq-Lapopie’s fortress has kept the village from being taken and conquered.